18F/handbook/_pages/how-we-work/tools/anyconnect.md

 2. Launch the Cisco AnyConnect Secure Mobility Client.
 3. Enter `vpn.gsa.gov/gfeotp` or select `GSA Access OTP` in the Site Name field.
 4. Click **Connect**.
-5. In the `Group` dropdown, select `GSA 18F OTP Users`.
-6. Sign in with your ENT username and password.
+5. Sign in with your ENT username and password.
 Your username is your full name, including your middle initial.
-7. You'll be prompted for an answer or token.
+6. You'll be prompted for an answer or token.
 Enter the [OTP code](/distributed#otp).
-8. Accept the Government Warning Banner.
+7. Accept the Government Warning Banner.

 ## Troubleshooting